Get ready to go abroad with peace of mind thanks to our special offers!

 I was easily able to get a number when I landed in Paris by going to Free Mobile’s website.
 Since they offer e-SIMs, I set up a number without ever going to a physical store.
 They asked for an address, so I put my friend’s down (no formal proof was required) since I didn’t have my own address yet.
 And as for the euro checking account, I simply used the routing information from my Wise euro account.

-2. In person at a store
+2. Free Mobile in person at a store

 In person, there are no specific conditions to meet.
 Go to a Free Mobile store, where an associate will help you get a SIM.
-They’ll ask for an address, but if you don’t have one yet, the associate may enter the store address as a temporary solution, until you have an address.
+They’ll ask for an address, but if you don’t have one yet, the associate may enter the store address as a temporary solution until you have an address.

 Free Mobile’s plans

-Other operators
+Other carriers

 Conclusion